 Option 2 is to report it to the Information Commissioner's Office (ICO).
 This helps them monitor bad practice and investigate firms or individuals who may've broken the law.
 See our Stop Spam Calls and Texts guide for ways to rport your spam.

 Check the contract to see if you can get the fee back if you cancel.
-Some claims management firms (sadly, it doesn't apply to them all) say their commitment fee won't be more than £20, should be fully refunded, and there shouldn't be upfront fees.
+Some claims management firms (sadly, it doesn't apply to them all) say their commitment fee won't be more than £20, so the difference should be fully refunded.

 Once you've signed it's very hard to get out of paying.
 You could complain of poor service but it's unlikely to be easy (see consumer rights).
 It's common to have to do some work yourself, eg, giving account details, but check the contract terms if you're unhappy with how much you've had to do.